brumik/document-organizer/README.md

 ## TODO
 Follow the list:
-* [ ] UI: dashboard documents redirect to a filtered page with the card or other solution since there is no more document show page
 * [ ] UI: Add the toolbar
   * Toolbar where you can:
     * Filter by tags, description, title